Are You Making This Dangerous Mistake with Your Meat Thermometer?

 To sanitize the thermometer, most home cooks should simply wash it with hot, soapy water.
 However, if you’re tailgating or at a campsite where hot water isn’t accessible, wiping it with a clean alcohol swab (like this) will also do the trick.

 It’s a good practice to clean your thermometer thoroughly both before you use it for that meal and after you’re completely finished.
 Go the extra mile here.
 You simply don’t want to take chances when foodborne illness is a serious possibility.
-Don’t make these other grilling mistakes either that could make you sick.

 Whether your thermometer of choice is high tech (we like this smart WiFi version), basic (here’s Taste of Home‘s choice for the best affordable option), or Taste of Home‘s Test Kitchen’s ultimate go-to, be sure to take good care of it and keep some hot soapy water handy.
 Your family will thank you.
 Now that you know that you should definitely be cleaning that thermometer well, stop making these other kitchen mistakes you’ve probably committed too.